Customs Information

 • Notarized copies of Passport (including all the blank pages) (2 copies)

-• Temporary Work Visa / Permanent Visa
+• Temporary Work Visa / Permanent Visa (must be valid for more than 180 days and be stamped on the passport)

 • Notarized copies of Brazilian Tax Card / Cadastro de Pessoas Fisicas (CPF Number) (2 copies)